hl7ch/ch-emed/input/pagecontent/representation.md

 ### Referring to the PDF from another section

-Since the representation of the other sections is described in the original representation it is not necessary for the other sections we have two possiblities
+Since the representation of the other sections is described in the original representation it is not necessary for the other sections we have two possibilities

 Option 1: Add a text referring to the embedded PDF.